ESN2022/Kanaan_Lab2/readme.md

 #A. Introduction

-In this lab we learned how to implement a counter that uses a 7 segment display
+In this lab we learned how to implement a 7 segment display.

 #B. System architecture
 Here is our qsys design which uses a pio with 12 bit width to implement a 3 digit 7 segment display
 ![image](https://user-images.githubusercontent.com/114091388/213644590-17aef844-bef2-426c-b370-ecb0e177d899.png)

 In addition, a timer could be added to generate an interrupt.
 However, due to the lack of time.
 This step and subsequent steps were not done.
+Furthermore, we created a simple c code to display a count on the 3 7-segment displays.

 #C. Progress Results
 Here is a video showing how the counter works.